Due to the current financial situation, the following guidelines will apply to Classifications and Reclassifications:

 To be consistent across the FAS, the effective date of all reclassifications for current incumbents will be the first day of a future payroll cycle following the final PMF approval of the action and requested salary.
 The department must enter approved reclassifications in Aurora in advance of the desired effective date.
 Retroactive processing of reclassification actions of incumbents will no longer be allowed.

 - The FAS Department receives approval through the Critical Position Review Process (CPR).
-Due to the current financial situation, any request for a classification or reclassification must be approved by the Ad Dean, Leslie Kirwan and Dean Gay before they can be brought forward to the classification committee.
+Due to the current financial situation, any request for a classification or reclassification must be approved by the Ad Dean, the Dean of Administration and Finance, and the Dean of the Faculty of Arts and Sciences before they can be brought forward to the classification committee.
 Positions that 100% supported by: sponsored, research, faculty start-up funds or by endowment/restricted funds can be determined as critical at the divisional level and do not require CPR review prior to being submitted for review by the classification committee.